PhilboBaggins/assorted-pcbs/Breadboard power injector - inverting/README.md

 ## Related boards

-This board is based on the [Breadboard power injector](../Breadboard power injector/)
+This board is based on the [Breadboard power injector](../Breadboard%20power%20injector/).

 ## Design files